Videos suggest Russian government may be arming Taliban

 Russia's Foreign Ministry declined to comment for this article but has previously called claims they are arming the Taliban "utterly false" and said they were made to cover up for the United States' failure in Afghanistan.
 The Russians talk to the Taliban purely to promote peace talks, they said.

 US officials have long voiced concerns about any weapons flow to the terror group.
-Asked in April whether he would refute the reports Russia was arming the Taliban, the US commander here, General John Nicholson, said: "Oh, no I'm not refuting that...
+Asked in April whether he would refute the reports Russia was arming the Taliban, the US commander here, Gen. John Nicholson, said: "Oh, no I'm not refuting that...
 Arming belligerents or legitimizing belligerents who perpetuate attacks ... is not the best way forward."

 Gen. Joseph Votel, chief of US Central Command, told a congressional committee in March he believed the Russians were seeking influence in Afghanistan.